Is Artificial Intelligence (AI) the Future of Yard Management? Current Use Case and Limitations in Today’s Supply Chain and Logistics Operations

 Conclusion:

-We agree with this statement… It COULD and WILL eventuallysolve a lot of efficiency issues in the yard as the technology continues toevolve.
-An acute reader would find thatwhile YardView seamlessly integrates with AI solutions providers, we also take anapproach utilizing a different kind of “AI” … Automation and Integration.
-Based on the current tolerances, we havefound that AI definitely has a value and a place, but most people are lookingfor Automation and Integration more than a computer making all of the decisionsbased on its computations.
+It's likely that AI cameras will eventually solve a lot of efficiency issues in the yard as the technology continues to evolve.
+While YardView seamlessly integrates with a variety of AI solutions providers, we also take an approach utilizing a different kind of “AI” … Automation and Integration.
+Based on the current tolerances, we have found that AI definitely has a value and a place, but most people are looking for Automation and Integration more than a computer making all of the decisions based on its computations.

 AI undoubtedly offers promising advancements in yardmanagement, with the potential to transform logistics and supply chainoperations significantly.
 However,decision-makers should carefully weigh the benefits against the limitations,considering factors like cost, data quality, and privacy.